Picard groups and duality for Real Morava $E$-theories: The Picard group of EnhC2

 We have now computed the stable range of the Picard spectral sequence.
 We are left with computing $H^0(C_2,\Pic(E_n))$ and $H^1(C_2,E_0^\times)$.
 The former is $\Z/2$, as computed by Baker and Richter \cite[Thm.~8.8]{baker_richter}.
 We thank Achim Krause for explaining the following. \begin{lem} There is an isomorphism $H^1(C_2,E_0^{\times}) \cong \Z/2$. \end{lem} \begin{proof} The usual periodic resolution shows that for any abelian group $A$, the first group cohomology $H^1(C_2,A)$, where $C_2$ acts trivially on $A$, is given by the 2-torsion elements of $A$.
 A simple computation shows that in any integral domain $R$, the only non-trivial element with multiplicative order $2$ is $-1$.
 Indeed, suppose $x$ is such an element, then $(x-1)(x+1) = x^2 - 1 = 0$, so that $x = 1$ or $x = -1$.
 In particular, in the multiplicative group of units $R^{\times}$, the only non-trivial 2-torsion element is $-1$, so that $H^*(C_2,R^\times) \cong \Z/2$ generated by $-1$.
 The lemma then follows by taking $R = E_0$. \end{proof} Putting this altogether, we obtain the calculation of $\Pic(E_n^{hC_2})$. \begin{thm} At the prime 2, and for any height $n$, there is an isomorphism

 generated by $\Sigma E_n^{hC_2}$. \end{thm} \begin{proof} Recall that $E_n^{hC_2}$ is $2^{n+2}$-periodic, so that this is a minimum bound on the order of the Picard group.
 On the other hand, we have computed that we have at most: \begin{itemize} \item A group of order $2$ in filtration degree 0. \item A group of order $2$ in filtration degree 1. \item A group of order $2$ in filtration degrees $2^k-1$ for $1 \le k \le n$. \end{itemize} Together we see that we have a group of order at most $2^{n+2}$.
-Since this is also a lower bound, we conclude that $\Pic(E_n^{hC_2}) \cong \Z/(2^{n+2})$ generated by $\Sigma E_n^{hC_2}$. \end{proof} We demonstrate the Picard spectral sequence for $n=2$ in \Cref{fig:picss}.
+Since this is also a lower bound, we conclude that $\Pic(E_n^{hC_2}) \cong \Z/(2^{n+2})$ generated by $\Sigma E_n^{hC_2}$. \end{proof} We demonstrate the Picard spectral sequence for $n=2$ in \Cref{fig:picss}. \begin{rem} The previous theorem applies the following result.
+Let $\mathbb{S}_n = \Aut(\Gamma_n)$ be the group of automorphisms of the Honda formal group law, so that $\mathbb{G}_n = \mathbb{S}_n \rtimes \Gal(\F_{p^n}/\F_p)$.
+If $F \subset \G_n$ is a finite subgroup of the Morava stabilizer group such that $F \cap \mathbb{S}_n$ has 2-Sylow subgroup isomorphic to $C_2$, then $\Pic(E_n^{hF})$ is cyclic, generated by the suspension $\Sigma E_n^{hF}$.
+This follows from \Cref{thm:picardcalc} by applying \cite[Propositions 3.10 and 3.11]{hms_pic}. \end{rem}